viernes, 26 de enero de 1990

 ...
 I will return to the empty classrooms

-with an old notebook under my arm,
+with an old notebook beneath my arm;

-those days will come back to my mind
+those days will return to my mind,

-I will come and go to the benches
+I will wander back to the benches

-that wrote the story of this love
+that inscribed the story of this love,

-your waist, your face and your heat ...
+your waist, your face, and your warmth...

-When goodbye comes and is eternal,
+When farewell arrives and proves eternal,

-your portrait will continue in my notebook
+your portrait will endure within my notebook,

 domingo, 21 de enero de 1990

-Como Tú Quieres - Like you want
+Como Tú Quieres - As you will

 (Río Guayas y Puerto de Guayaquil, dos imagenes tomadas desde el Cerro de Santa Ana, antes del gran incendio de Octubre 5 y 6 de 1896 - Río Guayas and Puerto de Guayaquil, two images taken from the Santa Ana Hill, before the great fire of October 5 and 6 of 1896)